 Transfer, Reentry, and Second-Degree Seeking students, can request an unofficial transcript review.
 An unofficial review will give you an idea of which of your credits might transfer and how those transfer credits might apply to the online bachelor's program.
 To request a review, complete a request more information form and a program adviser will get in touch with you.

-Textbook rental is included in the cost of tuition for undergraduate students through the University Bookstore's Textbook Rental.
-Once enrolled in courses, students should verify what materials are needed with their instructors and contact Textbook Rental to have textbooks mailed.
+Textbook rental is included in the cost of tuition for many courses through the University Bookstore's Textbook Rental program.